 - You can go into the controller settings and reduce the Trigger Effect Intensity.
 Turning this down, or off, may help reduce drift.

-- A final point worth mentioning, is to make sure you are keeping your joystick clean.
+- A final point worth mentioning is to make sure you are keeping your joystick clean.
 If there is any sort of buildup of dust, or sweat or dirt, this can impact performance.
 So it's well worth keeping things clean.
-Using a clean dry cloth, wipe around the base of the joystick, where it meets the controller.
+Using a clean dry cloth, wipe around the joystick's base, where it meets the controller.
 There's some further advice here.